& Funeral Guidelines

 Baptism is the gateway to life in the Spirit.

-Baptisms are celebrated on the first and third Saturdays of the month, apart from August, a t12.00 Noon at St Margaret’s Church.
+Baptisms are celebrated on the First and Third Saturdays of the month, apart from August, at 12.00 Noon in St Margaret’s Church.

 If you wish to have your child baptised, one of the parents must be a baptised Catholic and present a Certificate or proof of their own Baptism.
-Parents should attend the Parish Priest’s Surgery on a Monday evening to obtain a Baptism Form.
+Parents should attend the Parish Priest’s Surgery on a Monday evening between 5.30 and 6.30 in the Parish Centre to obtain a Baptism Form.

 God Parents must be Catholics.
 Baptised Christians of other denominations are welcome to stand alongside God Parents, as a Christian Witness.

-Parents are asked to attend one of the monthly Baptism Preparation sessions, which are held monthly at 10.30 on the Second Saturday of the month in the Parish Centre.
+Parents are asked to attend the Baptism Preparation session, which are held monthly at 10.30 on the Second Saturday of the month in the Parish Centre.
 This is a one-off meeting on the meaning of Baptism and the duties of Parents in bringing up their children in the Catholic faith.
 God Parents are welcome to attend.